What is a Brownfields Site?

 - For-profit organizations are not eligible for Brownfields grant funding from EPA.

-How do I submit my application and what is the deadline for submission in FY2013?
+How do I submit my application and what is the deadline for submission?

-Proposals are due in Fall 2012.
+Proposals are usually due in the Fall of the calendar year that precedes the fiscal grant year, therefore 2016 grant applications would be due in the Fall of 2015.
 Watch for more specifics on EPA’s website: http://www.epa.gov/swerosps/bf/index.html.
 Applicants may submit their proposals through the U.S. Postal Service, commercial delivery service, or electronically through www.grants.gov.
 Only one method should be used for the submission of the original, complete proposal.
 Facsimile delivery of proposals and e-mailed submissions are not permitted and will not be considered.

 I have secured either an EPA Brownfields Assessment Grant, EPA Brownfields Revolving Loan Fund (RLF) Grant, or EPA Brownfields Cleanup Grant; what should my next steps be?